telerik/kendo-react-layout/docs/panelbar/api.md

 ---
 title: Client-Side API
 page_title: Client-Side API | Kendo UI PanelBar for React
-description: "Configure and customize the Kendo UI Slider for React through its client-side API reference."
+description: "Configure and customize the Kendo UI PanelBar for React through its client-side API reference."
-slug: api_slider_kendouiforreact
+slug: api_panelbar_kendouiforreact
 position: 2
 ---

 # PanelBar

-Represents the Kendo UI PanelBar for React component.
+Represents the Kendo UI PanelBar component for React.

 ## Items

 #### expanded `Boolean`*(default: "false")*

-Makes the PanelBarItem content to appear.
-When set to `false` the nested components are not displayed.
+Makes the content of the `PanelBarItem` to appear.
+When set to `false`, the nested content is not displayed.

 #### disabled `Boolean`*(default: "false")*

-Disable the PanelBarItem.
-In this case the content of the item is collapsed and the user cannot expand it (the "onSelect" event is not triggered).
+Disables the `PanelBarItem`.
+The content of the item is collapsed and cannot be expanded, meaning that the `onSelect` event is not triggered.

 #### selected `Boolean`*(default: "false")*